ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 ## enabledRoles {#enabled-roles}

-Returns the names of the current roles merged with those roles which are granted to some of the current roles.
+Returns the names of the current roles and the roles, granted to some of the current roles.

 **Syntax**